 CBD doesn’t have any mind-altering effects on humans, but it helps reduce anxiety, stress, pain, and inflammation.
 Scientific research about the extent of these benefits is ongoing and expanding all the time!

-According to the World Health Organization, CBD oil and other cannabinoids may even have antidepressant and neuroprotective effects.
-CBD has also shown promise in preventing cancer and neurodegenerative diseases like Alzheimer’s and Parkinson’s.
+2025 Update: According to the World Health Organization, CBD oil and other cannabinoids may even have antidepressant and neuroprotective effects.
+Recent studies have also shown CBD’s potential in immune system modulation, with research indicating it can influence B-cell activation and metabolic pathways in both young and aged populations¹.

 CBD oil is used as an alternative to medical treatments, such as opiates.
 It acts on the endocannabinoid system, which is the system that regulates a variety of bodily processes.